JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20220426/report_counties_cost_analyses.md

 This is illogical, invalid and mathematically incorrect.
 It all leads to underestimating the cost impact to taxpayers.
 - While King County deserves commending for starting a Taxpayer Transparency Tool, it earns a failing grade when it comes to implementation.
 King County is giving its voters false, incorrect information.

+___

+## Other Counties With School District Measures

+The following counties have school districts with one or more school district measures on the ballot but, to date, their assessor's departments provided no information on the cost impacts of those measures:

+- Benton
+- Clark
+- Ferry
+- Grant
+- Jefferson
+- Kitsap
+- Mason
+- Pacific
+- Pierce
+- Snohomish
+- Yakima